Kepler's equation: Newton's method

 Note that $E$ and $M$ are in units of radians in this computation.
 This iteration is repeated until desired accuracy is obtained (e.g. when $f(E)$ < desired accuracy).
 For most elliptical orbits an initial value of $E_0 = M(t)$ is sufficient.
-For orbits with $e > 0.8$, a initial value of $E_0 = \pi$ can be used.
+For orbits with $e > 0.8$, an initial value of $E_0 = \pi$ can be used.
 Numerous works developed accurate (but also more complex) start guesses.
 If $e$ is identically 1, then the derivative of $f$, which is in the denominator of Newton's method, can get close to zero, making derivative-based methods such as Newton-Raphson, secant, or regula falsi numerically unstable.
 In that case, the bisection method will provide guaranteed convergence, particularly since the solution can be bounded in a small initial interval.
 On modern computers, it is possible to achieve 4 or 5 digits of accuracy in 17 to 18 iterations.
 A similar approach can be used for the hyperbolic form of Kepler's equation.
 In the case of a parabolic trajectory, Barker's equation is used.